- About Us

 St. Louis Metropolitan Medical Society

-The Medical Group Management Association of Greater St. Louis is pleased to launch a partnership with the St. Louis Metropolitan Medical Society (SLMMS).
+The Greater St. Louis Medical Group Management Association is pleased to launch a partnership with the St. Louis Metropolitan Medical Society (SLMMS).
 This partnership will feature the sharing of information in publications and on our websites.

-Thanks to MGMA of Greater St. Louis Past President, Julie Guethler for sharing the following article.
+Thanks to Greater St. Louis MGMA Director at Large, Derrick Weisbrod for sharing the following article.

-How Physician and Aspiring Medical Students Learn from Each Other
+Filling the Gap: How Physicians and Aspiring Medical Students Learn from Each Other by Julie Guethler, Greater St. Louis MGMA Past President

 What the "Soft Market" Means for Physicians by Monte Shields, The Keane Insurance Group